InfoPhilicWordPress3 easy ways to edit your .htaccess file for WordPress

 3. Check the option to show the hidden files in File Manager

-4. In File manager find public_html
+4. In File Manager find public_html

 8. Don’t forget to check your site after edits.